Abtindsn/Assignement/README.md

 ## Notes

-- Both implementations assume a half-ring (180°) track with adjustable inner and outer radii.
+- Both search implementations assume a half-ring (180°) track with adjustable inner and outer radii.
+- A* and Dijkstra use identical edge weights; only the priority-queue ordering changes via the heuristic.
 - The React component recalculates the path on demand, so no backend communication is required.
 - The Python output is a quick way to verify numerical results when integrating or testing the frontend.